 Thomas Schlesinger, M.D., Ph.D.

 Dr. Schlesinger grew up in Boulder, Colorado where his father was a professor, and his mother a clinical psychologist.
-He took a gymnastics lesson when he was ten years old, finding one of his passions.
-He continued in gymnastics, becoming state champion as a senior in high school.
+He discovered a passion in gymnastics after taking a lesson at the age of ten, and continued in gymnastics, becoming state champion as a senior in high school.
 At the University of Nebraska, he became a three-time NCAA champion, seven-time NCAA all American, 1988 Olympic team member, Pan-American Games gold medalist, and Nissen award winner.
 He also excelled in the classroom, receiving numerous awards including being named GTE academic all American two years in a row, and the NCAA “today’s top six” student athlete award, on his way to receiving a degree in chemistry with distinction.

 Dr. Schlesinger joined Drs.
-Caskey, Meffert and Kayser at North Bay Vitreoretinal Consultants in August, 2006.
-His practice philosophy involves giving compassionate care that is always at the forefront of new treatments and technologies.
+Caskey and Meffert at North Bay Vitreoretinal Consultants in August, 2006.
+His practice philosophy involves always keeping compassionate care at the forefront of new treatments and technologies.
 The field of retina disease and its treatment continues to see rapid change, and Dr. Schlesinger is determined to deliver the best care available while treating each patient as he would his own family member.
 He enjoys family activities with his wife and two children, and eating at the great restaurants in wine country.
 He was inducted into the USA gymnastics Hall of Fame in 2006 and the Nebraska Athletics Hall of Fame in 2018.